devkennyy/rungeon/readme.md

 ## 💛 Support

-You can support the development of this project is by starring the repository, it makes us feel special.
+You can support the development of this project by starring the repository, it makes us feel special.

 ## 🤔 FAQ